Configuration¶

 Authentication commands:

 Stored credentials are reused until they expire or you replace them.
-If login/auth status reports that the token is no longer valid, run openmed login -f to start fresh.
+If login/auth status reports that the token is no longer valid, run openmed login -f to refresh the single global auth file.

 Session PHI Mode¶